mail this page to a colleague | |||||||||||||||||

 It is good practice to always start and finish the use of a glass spray chamber by nebulizing a mildly-acidic blank solution for several minutes.
 This ensures that sample deposits or crystals don't form inside a spray chamber when the solvent inside the chamber dries out.
 Don't wash glass spray chambers in an ultrasonic bath.

-If you notice a degradation in performance (such as poorer precision or detection limits), then clean the spray chamber with Fluka 'RBS-25' (P/N FLUKA25).
+If you notice a degradation in performance (such as poorer precision or detection limits), then clean the spray chamber with Fluka 'RBS-25' (Fluka RBS-25 is manufactured by Sigma-Aldrich, and is available from most suppliers of laboratory chemicals.).
 In the first instance, aspirating a 2.5% Fluka solution (40x dilution) for 15 minutes will probably be sufficient to recover the performance.
 However, if this is not effective, the spray chamber should be soaked overnight in a 25% Fluka solution (4x dilution).

 If you see droplets collecting on the internal surfaces of your spray chamber, this is a sure sign that stability is suffering - such 'resident' droplets in the spray chamber are the most common and visible indication of spray chamber instability, and they should be removed.
 A long soak in 25%-strength RBS-25 solution (4x dilution) is recommended.